Afternoon tea in the Cotswolds: 19 of the best places to go

 Whatley Manor is a beautifully restored Cotswold manor house hotel and spa located three miles from the ancient town of Malmesbury, and serves afternoon tea and Wiltshire cream tea every day of the week.

-Aunt Martha’s Victorian Tea Rooms seeks to provide an authentic taste of high tea how it was during the 19th century, complete with costumed servants, oil-lamp lit dining area and traditional Victorian recipes.
+Formerly known as Aunt Martha's Victorian Tea Rooms, Heartease Tea Rooms still retains the charm of high tea taken in the 19th century with costumed servants, oil-lamp lit dining area and traditional recipes, while also serving delicious delights not available to our Victorian ancestors.

-The quirky award-winning establishment has a variety of themed afternoon teas available; the Brigadier’s, Her Ladyship’s, The Viscount’s and The Aristocratic, each with a distinct menu of edibles and recommended tea blend.
-If it’s bright and warm outside, there’s even the opportunity to ‘take tea’ in the 1/4 acre outdoor garden within one of the twelve pavilions.
+The quirky award-winning establishment has a variety of themed afternoon teas available; the Countess, the Baroness and the Marquis, each with a distinct menu of edibles and recommended tea blend.
+If it's bright and warm outside, there's even the opportunity to 'take tea' in the 1/4 acre outdoor garden.

-For a quintessential Cotswold tea room experience, why not make a stop off at Smiths of Bourton located in the back streets of the pretty village of Bourton-on-the-Water, known fondly as the ‘Venice of the Cotswolds’.
+For a quintessential Cotswold tea room experience, pay a visit to Smiths Kitchen located in the back streets of the pretty village of Bourton-on-the-Water, known fondly as the 'Venice of the Cotswolds'.

 The delicious high tea consists of a selection of sandwiches, quiches, scones and cakes - all bound to satisfy your tastebuds and quell any hunger pangs!